Few-shot Partial Multi-view Learning: Related Work

 \subsection{Few-shot Learning}

-Recently, the few-shot learning attracts more and more attention from the community, as collecting or labeling large-scale training data is time-consuming and expensive.
-This task aims to help models quickly learn novel visual concepts from only a few labeled training samples, so as to reduce the expenses on data preparation as much as possible.
-In order to solve this task, researchers propose to directly augment the training samples using the data augmentation strategy.
-For example, \cite{wang2018low,zhang2019few,li2020adversarial} propose to synthesize new data from the original limited training instances, while \cite{wu2018exploit,douze2018low} propose to retrieve the auxiliary data from the relevant datasets.
-However, despite the straightforwardness and intuitiveness of the data-augmentation-based approaches, their limitation is obvious that the augmentation policies generally should be specifically designed for each dataset because of domain gaps \cite{wang2020generalizing}.
+\textbf{Methods based on data augmentation}.
+FSL has attracted much attention from the community in the past few years, which aims to help machine learning models quickly learn novel visual concepts from only a few labeled training data.
+Thereby, the expenses spent on data collection and annotation can be reduced.
+In order to solve this task, researchers proposed to directly augment training samples using the data augmentation strategies.
+For example, \cite{wang2018low,zhang2019few,li2020adversarial} proposed to synthesize new data from the limited labeled samples. \cite{wu2018exploit,douze2018low} proposed to retrieve the auxiliary data from the relevant datasets.
+Despite the straightforwardness and intuitiveness of these methods, the limitation is that the augmentation policies often should be specifically designed for each dataset due to the domain gaps \cite{wang2020generalizing}.